Is World Peace Possible?

 How Do We End Wars?

 However, just as the basis of war boils down to a simple pair of concepts, so is the solution a simple pair of concepts.
 (Note, simple ≠ easy.)
+It will be a long and difficult challenge to prise the uber-rich away from their power trips.

-First, End greed.
+First: End greed.
 Be happy with what you have, and stop lusting after what another country has.
 World leaders must grow up and stop acting like spoiled children fighting over a toy until they end up with it broken and forgotten, and forget what they were fighting about, so engrossed have they become in the actual battle.

 More by this Author